jsincorporated/tp/docs/UserGuide.md

 - JAR stands for Java Archive and is used to store the files to run **uNivUSal**.
 You can double-click on JAR files to run it.

 ### JSON File
 - JSON stands for JavaScript Object Notation and is used for storing your data in **uNivUSal**.
+Click here to learn more.

 ### OS
 - OS stands for Operating System. **uNivUSal** can be run on OS such as Linux, macOS, and Windows.